 The snippet above uses Component Story Format, hence the need to

-add the metadata ^:export
+add the metadata ^:export to default and HelloWorldHeader.
+Because

 Storybook.JS operates on React components, reactify-component